Bachelor of Arts (Archaeology)

 Our program makes the most of the North Queensland environment, investigating the deep past of Australian Indigenous people as well as the last 200 years of Indigenous-settler history.
 We also explore the archaeology and heritage of our Pacific and Asian neighbours, early European societies and human origins.

 Making the most of the northern Queensland environment, you will investigate Indigenous and colonial Australia, our Pacific and Asian neighbours, as well as the origins of European society.

 Archaeology students at JCU will gain fieldwork skills through projects at archaeological sites around Townsville and Cairns.
 This provides experience in research and skills needed for a professional career in archaeology.

 Getting a job

-Archaeology graduates also have careers in fields such as:
+Archaeology graduates also have careers in:

 universities (as teachers and researchers)